 We asked three Consultants to describe a typical day and the work they are doing to support one of their cases.
 Learn what a day at Bates White is like for Bryan, Allie, and Varun.

-Meet Bryan Anderson, Consultant, Antitrust & Competition Practice
+Meet Bryan Anderson, Consultant II, Antitrust & Competition Practice

 Bryan earned a bachelor’s in Industrial and Manufacturing Engineering and in Economics from Florida Agricultural and Mechanical University.